willsather/WillSather/README.md

 Thank you for taking the time to come look at my code and the work I have been putting into my programming experience.

-As of right now, I have committed a Bingo Game Simulator, Keyword Generator project, a COVID-19 Windows application demo, a group project from a Hackathon, a bus/transit simulator, and finally a website.
+As of right now, I have committed a COVID-19 Windows application demo, a bus/transit simulator, a C seb server, and finally a website.

 ### Web Server (C)